Jamake Highwater: Death and aftermath

 Marks died of a heart attack at home on June 3, 2001.
-Mainstream press such as the New York Times and Los Angeles Times carried obituaries that repeated his false claims about his alleged Native American background.
+Mainstream press such as the New York Times and Los Angeles Times carried obituaries that repeated his false claims about his Native American background.
 Through his attorney, Marks had blocked access to his papers for at least 50 years.

 In response to the published mainstream obituaries, Hank Adams published an open letter that detailed Marks's many falsehoods:

 This man was the Golden Indian … he made gold, he made money.
 It's about stolen voices … he blocked millions of dollars in funding to real Indian writers.
 We ended his federal funding and TV contracts, but he's still an Indian author, he sold more books than Vine Deloria, his work is still taught in schools and universities to Native and non-Native students.
 He died an Indian, his lawyer handles his estate and all its Indian royalties.
 At least this ends it for sure … it finishes his career as an Indian and an Indian expert.
 He's Jack Marks…not Jamake Highwater.

 Remember that.
 He's Jack Marks … not Jamake Highwater.
 There never was a Jamake Highwater.

-Native American intellectual Gerald Vizenor (Anishinaabe) described individuals such as Marks, who take on false Native American identities, as "varionatives" in his 2000 book Fugitive Poses.
+Gerald Vizenor described individuals such as Marks, who take on false Native American identities, as "varionatives" in his 2000 book Fugitive Poses.

 In 2015, Indian Country Today reported additional findings about Marks's elaborate ruse.
 It published a copy of his 1931 birth certificate from Los Angeles, and a photograph of his father's military gravestone, marked with the Jewish symbol, a Star of David.